Activation of magnetic moments in CVD-grown graphene by annealing: III. Result and discussion

 Just as the activated dephasing mechanism does not seem to depend on the choice of annealing gas, it also does not depend on the substrate.
-In order to test for a possible influence of defects in the SiO$_x$ substrate, Fig.~3 includes data from a sample, annealed in Ar gas, on a wafer where ALD-grown HfO$_{2}$ covers the SiO$_x$ [Fig.~S1~inset].
+In order to test for a possible influence from the substrate \cite{van2016spin, chen2012electronic,scarfe2021systematic,poljak2013influence}, Fig.~3 includes data from a sample, annealed in Ar gas, on a wafer where ALD-grown HfO$_{2}$ covers the SiO$_x$ [Fig.~S1~inset].
 HfO$_{2}$ layers are amorphous when grown at the low temperatures used here, presumably with a defect density and type different from those found in thermal silicon oxide \cite{hausmann2003surface}.
-However, the measured \txs\ for the HfO$_{2}$ sample is nearly identical to that of the SiO$_x$ sample [Section 4 in supplementary information].
-From this, we tentatively conclude that the defects relevant to this measurement lie in or on the graphene itself, rather than in the substrate.
+The mobility of the HfO$_{2}$ sample was similar to the samples on SiO$_x$, in contrast to previous reports of mobility enhancement by screening due to high-$\kappa$ dielectrics\cite{chen2009dielectric,konar2010effect}; this may indicate that the mobility in our samples is limited by defects in the graphene rather than charged-impurity scattering.
+More importantly, the measured \txs\ for the HfO$_{2}$ sample is nearly identical to that of the SiO$_x$ sample \cite{supple}.
+From this, we tentatively conclude that the defects relevant to the dephasing enhancement lie in or on the graphene itself, rather than in the substrate.

 The role of annealing temperature was also explored (data not shown).
 Below \SI{200}{\celsius}, annealing had minimal effect on \txs\ for any of the inert gases.
 At \SI{250}{\celsius} the effect was similar to, though less strong than, the \SI{300}{\celsius} data shown here.
 For anneals at \SI{350}{\celsius} and above, the excess dephasing was even larger but the graphene mobility was degraded.